deepmodeling/rid-kit/README.md

         }
     },
 ```
 Just set `batch_type` to `shell`.
 When you submit jobs to local machine, some keys(`"queue_name", "number_node", "cpu_per_node"`) become unnecessary.
-In these cases, local machine will use full resource to carry out commands by default.
+In these cases, the local machine will use full resources to carry out commands by default.
 If you have a quite large `group_size`, it will be the same as you run the command in a new shell.

-By adjusting these settings, the users can assign any task to anywhere.
+By adjusting these settings, the users can assign any task anywhere.

 ##  4. <a name='MainprocedureofRiD'></a>**Main procedure of RiD**